peytoncordero/DRI25/text-analysis.md

 sorted(set(text1_clean))[:30]
 ```

 `sorted` combined with `set` should give us a list of all the unique words in _Moby Dick_ in alphabetical order, but we only want to see the first ones.
-Notice how there are some words we wouldn't have expected, such as 'abandon', 'abandoned', 'abandonedly', and 'abandonment'.
+Notice how there are some words we wouldn't have expected, such as 'abandon', and 'abandonedli'.
 This process is far from perfect, but it is useful.
-However, depending on your goal, a different process, like _stemming_ might be better.

 ## Evaluation